SatwikMohan/write-out/README.md

 # write-out
-From now I will update in the branch write-out_new due to some problems in previous branch write-out
+Write OUT is finalised and submitted in write-out_new